hopsoft/universalid/README.md

 that can be safely transported over the wire with HTTP.

 > [!NOTE]
-> The payload is optimized to be as small as possible, _which is especially notable with large objects._
+> The payload is optimized to be as small as possible... _especially notable with large objects._

 The best part: **The API is simple.**